 Group Volunteer Instructions:

-If you are a group leader please contact the appropriate coordinator in your geographical area.
+If you are looking to volunteer with a group, please complete the Group Inquiry Form on our website here.
 The coordinator will set up a campaign page for your group and email the link to you, which you can share with your group.
 All group members or parents/guardians of volunteers younger than 18 will need to watch the volunteer orientation video and complete the application and waiver before they volunteer.

 USDA Non-Discrimination Statement: In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

 To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to USDA by: